-From the start of the Iron Works in the early 1820’s raw materials were needed to produce iron and many coal levels, coal mines and iron stone mines were established at Blaina and the surrounding area.
-At the Blaina Works Mr Thomas Brown advertised (as seen in the 1830s advert left) for a competent person to superintend the whole mining operations and mines.
+From the start of the Blaina Iron Works in the early 1820’s raw materials were needed to produce iron and many coal levels, coal mines and iron stone mines were established at Blaina and the surrounding area.
+At the Blaina Works Mr Thomas Brown advertised (as seen in the 1830’s advert left) for a competent person to superintend the whole mining operations and mines at Blaina.

 In 1847 Mr Thomas Brown sold the Tyr Nicholas Colliery to Mr John Russell, his old business partner.

-In 1864 Mr Crawshay Bailey was advised by Mr Thomas Brown to set up a new company called the South Wales Colliery Company to purchase the Cwmtillery Colliery from Mr Russell, the Cwmtillery Colliery was on the market for £66,000, the new company was set up and Mr Thomas Brown negotiated its sale for an undisclosed amount.
+In 1864 Mr Crawshay Bailey was advised by Mr Thomas Brown to set up a new company called the South Wales Colliery Company to purchase the Cwmtillery Colliery from Mr Russell, the Cwmtillery Colliery was on the market for £66,000, the new company was set up with Mr Crawshay Bailey as its chairman and along with Mr Thomas Brown negotiated the colliery’s sale for an undisclosed amount.

 Mr Thomas Brown was later in a partnership with Mr Henry Stothert who’s family owned a big part of the land at Penybont and Greenmeadow, Cwmtillery.
 He was also associated with Cwm-Nant-Duu Colliery, later Llanerch Colliery and also lived at Nantyglo House in 1876 after taking over from Mr Spencer of the Blaina and Nantyglo Iron Works Company Ltd.